 Cannabis is a complex plant with over 400 chemical entities of which more than 60 of them are cannabinoid compounds.
 THC and CBD are two of the most commonly known nd studied phytocannabinoids.

 Both tetrahydrocannabinol (THC) and cannabidiol (CBD) are compounds found in plants that are part of the Cannabis genus.
 These two compounds have similar molecular structure but have different effects on the body.
 CBD is mainly distributed as gummies, oils, gels, and extracts.
 Meanwhile, THC is known for its psychoactive property that gives the high feeling.
 Variations in the amount of these compounds present in a particular strain result in differing effects, including the degree of highness a person experiences.
 As such, in medical marijuana, these compounds are also associated with helping manage their own list of conditions.

-According to Healthline, CBD helps with seizures, inflammation, pain, mental disorders, migraines, and depression.
+CBD helps with seizures, inflammation, pain, mental disorders, migraines, and depression.
 THC is commonly used for pain, insomnia, and low appetite.
 As for side effects, CBD typically has none.
 Even in large doses, the body usually tolerates CBD well.
 The only side effects that may present from CBD use is likely the result of the compound interacting with other medication.
 On the contrary, THC has temporary side effects like increased heart rate, dry mouth, red eyes, coordination problems, slower reaction times, and memory loss.
 It is important to note that neither of the two compounds can be lethal.
 When choosing the right strain, with the right amount of CBD or THC for your medical condition, it is important that you consult with your doctor and the marijuana professional at your local dispensary.